MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/trusted-vendor-onboarding.md

 # Onboard trusted vendors to collaborate in Microsoft 365

-If your organization has an approval process for external vendors or other organizations, you can use features in Azure Active Directory and Teams to block access from people in unapproved organizations and allow new organizations as they're approved.
-You can also limit who in your organization can invite guests.
+If your organization has an approval process for external vendors or other organizations, you can use features in Azure Active Directory and Teams to block access from people in unapproved organizations and add new organizations as they're approved.

 By using domain allow lists, you can block the domains of organizations that haven't been approved through your internal processes.
 This can help ensure that users in your organization to only collaborate with approved vendors.